Modeling Uncertainty and Using Post-fusion as Fallback Improves Retrieval Augmented Generation with LLMs: Introduction

 Transformer-based LLMs have shown the capability to utilize attention mechanisms~\cite{vaswani2017attention} for discovering token-level relevance.
 However, they may not always attend to the relevant parts within the context, leading to a potential oversight of important information present in the retrieved passages~\cite{clark2020electra,zhao2020transformer}.
 This challenge becomes more pronounced when dealing with extensive corpora like Wikipedia, which contains over 21 million passages, making it a formidable task to identify the most relevant passages for a question.
 Furthermore, retrieved passages that are closely related to the question's topic can act as distractors, potentially misleading the model~\cite{asai2019learning}.
 If the model mistakenly directs its attention towards these distractor passages, it can introduce noise that negatively impacts the answer prediction process.

 In this paper, we explore the integration of retrieved passages with LLMs like ChatGPTs to enhance their ability to generate correct answers.
 In particular, we examine situations where the retrieved passages contain the correct answer, yet the model fails to generate the correct response, indicating areas for improvement.
-Initially, we focus on two chain-of-thought (CoT) \cite{wei2022chain} strategies that incorporate in-context learning.
+Initially, we focus on two chain-of-thought (CoT) \cite{wei2022chain,wang2022self,trivedi2022interleaving} strategies that incorporate in-context learning.
 We introduce a pruning strategy and a summarization strategy for the retrieved passages to guide the answer generation process of the LLMs.

-Subsequently, we investigate two feedback methods: presenting the retrieved passages to the LLMs, collecting its responses, and then modifying the LLM interaction based on this feedback.
+Subsequently, we investigate two multi-round methods with feedback: \textbf{Post-Fusion as the Fallback}: In the initial round, this method employs the Concatenation approach to generate an answer.
+If the LLM generates ``unknown'' responses with the inputs, it proceeds to use Post-Fusion in the second round, generating candidate answers.
+The final answer is chosen via majority vote. \textbf{Concatenation as the Distiller}: This approach starts by leveraging Post-Fusion to produce a pool of potential answers and to identify relevant passages.
+In the subsequent round, only the unfiltered passage is concatenated with the question and answer candidates from the first round.
+This consolidated input is then fed into the LLM to derive the final answer.

-Through a series of experiments on three single-hop open-domain question answering datasets, we demonstrate the effectiveness of the proposed approaches.
+Through extensive experiments on three single-hop open-domain question-answering datasets, we showcase the enhanced performance of our proposed methods, achieved with a minimal additional resource cost.
 Our findings provide a foundation for the development of more advanced retrieval-integration methods aimed at further enhancing the capabilities of these models.